Skip to main content

-As the holiday season continues and homes begin to fill with family and friends, it’s important to keep our homes safe — and that includes practicing safe firearm storage to prevent family fire.
+During the holiday season, as homes begin to fill with family and friends, it’s important to keep our homes safe — and that includes practicing safe firearm storage to prevent family fire.

 According to recent data, approximately 7.5 million adults in America acquired their first firearm between 2019-2021, with 5.4 million adults bringing firearms into homes that were previously gun free.
 With so many new gun owners and the holiday season approaching, a time when people are more likely to be in the houses of friends and family, it is essential we store our guns safely to protect our loved ones!
 That's how we can help end "family fire," or shootings that result from someone misusing an unsecured firearm from the home.
 This includes unintentional shootings, firearm suicide, and many intentional shootings.